On this page:

 The Industrial/Organizational (IO) Psychology concentration is a topic focus in the Bachelors of Science (B.S.) degree in Psychology that involves the application of psychology to the workplace.
 Pulling from several different areas of psychology, including Cognitive, Social, and Behavioral, IO Psychologists contribute to an organization’s success by improving the performance and well-being of its people.
 This concentration focuses on introducing students to the breadth of IO Psychology as well as developing critical reasoning skills that will be necessary to be successful in this field.

-View Bachelor of Science in Psychology, Industrial/Organizational Concentration program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Bachelor of Science in Psychology, Industrial/Organizational Concentration program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 Students must apply for admission to Wright State University.
 For admission into the Department of Psychology, applicants must meet the following requirements:

 - Successful completion of PSY 1010 or equivalent college-level Introductory Psychology course with a grade of 'C' or better.

 - Earn at least a 2.25 cumulative Grade Point Average (GPA), including transfer courses.